14 BABY PRODUCTS TO SAVE YOUR SANITY

 Instead of just protecting the skin (like Desitin), this stuff heals it.
 And it smells awesome.
 A bit pricey IMO, but a little container goes a long way.

-When you are sleep deprived and have a small baby, you would sell your soul to the devil to help them sleep.
+When you are sleep deprived and have a small baby having a rough night, you would sell your soul to the devil to help them sleep.

 Noisemakers are really helpful to calm and soothe babies, cover up household noises, and signal sleep time.
 Once the sound maker goes on, my kids automatically start shutting down and nodding off to sleep.